Sorry, Not Sorry: Why We’re So Bad At Apologizing (And How To Get Better)

 Why we’re so bad at apologizing

-Whenever we want to understand why we as humans struggle with something — whether it’s apologizing, taking risks, or overthinking — the answer usually lies in our evolutionary wiring (our “caveman”/”cavewoman” brains).
+Whenever we want to understand why we as humans (kids and grownups alike) struggle with something — whether it’s apologizing, taking risks, or overthinking — the answer usually lies in our evolutionary wiring (our “caveman”/”cavewoman” brains).

 One of the experts on these caveman brains is Russ Harris, physician and author of the best-selling book The Happiness Trap.
-Harris explains how our brains evolved largely for survival in small hunter-gatherer groups – where belonging and status and risk awareness were a matter of life and death – and not for the modern social complexity we face today.
+Harris explains how our brains evolved largely for survival in small hunter-gatherer groups, where belonging and status and risk awareness were a matter of life and death from threats like wild animals and foraging for food – and not for the modern social complexity we face today.

 Overriding our threat responses: thoughts ≠ facts

-Our brains are remarkable, but in their earnest desire to protect us from pain, they often overdo it: they can be too helpful and try to protect us too much from pain, at the sacrifice of progress.
+As mentioned above, our brains are remarkable, but they don’t always hit the mark.
+And in their earnest desire to protect us from pain, they can overdo it: our brains can be too helpful, and they can try to protect us too much from pain, at the sacrifice of progress.

 The key, like most things in life, is balance: trusting our intuition while not accepting each of our thoughts as gospel.